 One of the primary advantages of organic fertilizers is their low risk of causing nutrient burn or over-fertilization, as they release nutrients gradually.
 Organic fertilizers also help to create a sustainable garden ecosystem, promoting healthy plant growth and reducing the risk of diseases and pest infestations.

-On the downside, organic fertilizers can be bulkier and more cumbersome to work with in a vertical garden setup.
-They may also be more expensive than synthetic options and can have an unpleasant odor.
-Furthermore, the nutrient content of organic fertilizers varies, making it difficult to accurately gauge the precise amounts of nutrients being provided to your plants.
+On the downside, organic fertilizers can be bulkier and more cumbersome in a vertical garden setup.
+They may also be more expensive than synthetic options and have an unpleasant odor.
+Furthermore, the nutrient content of organic fertilizers varies, making it difficult to gauge the precise amounts of nutrients being provided to your plants accurately.

 Synthetic Fertilizers and their Features